khaors/geocompr/main.md

 ## A case study of Bristol {#bris-case}

-The case study used for this chapter is a diverse city on the west of England, 30 km east of the Welsh capital Cardiff.
+The case study used for this chapter is a city on the west of England, around 30 km East of the Welsh capital Cardiff.
-As with any case study it is worth taking some time to consider the local geography of the area (see Figure \@ref(fig:bristol)).
-This shows the diversity of the city's transport network, with railways, tarmac roads (consisting of 'roads' which bicycles can use and motorways which are exclusively for motor vehicles) and cycle paths plotted.
+The area's transport network is illustrated in Figure \@ref(fig:bristol), which shows that Bristol is provided by a diverse range transport infrastructure, for travelling by bicycle, train and private motor vehicle.